Utah governor says the motive in Kirk shooting is not yet certain but the suspect was on the left

 WASHINGTON (AP) — Utah Gov. Spencer Cox said Sunday that investigators are not ready to discuss the motive behind the assassination of conservative activist Charlie Kirk.
 But he said the suspect had left-leaning political beliefs, disliked the conservative influencer and is being uncooperative in custody.

-A Republican who's called on all partisans to tone down their rhetoric following the attack, the governor added: “I really don’t have a dog in this fight.
+A Republican who has called on all partisans to tone down their rhetoric following the attack, the governor added: “I really don’t have a dog in this fight.
 If this was a radicalized MAGA person, I’d be saying that as well.”

-Cox stressed on several Sunday morning news shows, however, that investigators are still trying to pin down a motive for the attack on the father of two and Trump confidant, who was killed Wednesday while on one of his signature college speaking tours at Utah Valley University.
-The governor said more information may come out once the suspect, Tyler Robinson, appears in court Tuesday.
+Cox stressed on several Sunday morning news shows, however, that investigators are still trying to pin down a motive for the attack on Kirk, a father of two and Trump confidant, who was killed Wednesday while on one of his signature college speaking tours at Utah Valley University.
+The governor said more information may come out once Robinson appears in court Tuesday.

 The governor said the suspect's partner was transgender, which some politicians have pointed to as a sign Robinson was targeting Kirk for his anti-trans views.
 But authorities have not said whether it is relevant as they investigate Robinson’s motive.